mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ###Request a word count using the tags_id

-Assume that the user determined that the user found out that the tags_id was 12345678 using the above code.
+Assume that the user determined that the tags_id was 12345678 using the above code.

 ```
 curl 'http://mediacloud.org/api/v2/solr/wc?q=sentence_tags%3A12345678'